 We offer a four-year doctoral program in optometry.
 Graduates are fully qualified to practice in North America, with the curriculum far exceeding the most stringent educational requirements of any state in the US or province in Canada.

 Our Residency Programs provide optometric physicians the opportunity for an additional year of structured educational and advanced clinical experiences in cornea & contact lenses, geriatric optometry, low vision rehabilitation, ocular disease, pediatric optometry, primary eye care, refractive & ocular surgery co-management, and vision therapy & rehabilitation.

 In conjunction with Pacific's College of Education, the Master of Education/Visual Function in Learning (MEd/VFL) program is designed to provide specialized study to qualify the optometrist as a vision consultant to schools and other organizations that provide or support primary, secondary and even higher education.
 This includes expertise in the role vision plays in reading and learning.

 Pacific University operates several Pacific EyeClinics throughout the Portland Metro Area, providing students with diverse clinical experiences while serving the eye care needs of the community.
 Our 33-foot EyeVan is our clinic on wheels that provides much needed access to eye and vision care to underserved populations in the region.
 In addition, Pacific University is home to the Vision Performance Institute (VPI), a leading research organization in the vision sciences.

-Our Student Services Office provides resources to students in the College of Optometry.
+Our Student Support Office provides resources to students in the College of Optometry.

 Pacific University College of Optometry prepares engaged learners to be highly competent practitioners, optometric leaders, and vision scientists through a diverse education while advancing professional and ethical eye care, scholarship, and service to the community.